Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod

 When Proposition 64 Changed Everything

-When California passed Proposition 64, the Adult Use of Marijuana Act, it was hailed as a milestone for legalization.
-But for many medical patients, the shift from medical to recreational access created new challenges.
+When California passed Proposition 64, the Adult Use of Marijuana Act, it was celebrated as a major step forward for legalization.
+But for many medical cannabis patients, the transition from a primarily medical system to a broader adult-use model introduced new barriers.

-When taxes began applying even to donated cannabis, programs like the Shelter Project that had been providing free products to chronic and terminally ill patients suddenly faced an uncertain future.
+When taxes began applying even to donated cannabis, long-standing compassion programs that had been providing free products to chronic and terminally ill patients suddenly faced an uncertain future.
+The Shelter Project was one of the programs forced to navigate this new reality.

 Rachel joined the Shelter Project in 2016 after Amanda met Jetty’s Luna Stower at a patient event in Oakland.